o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/components-scrollbar.md

 ---
-description: ' Use a scroll bar component to add a scroll bar in the Amazon Lumberyard UI Editor. '
+description: ' Use a scroll bar component to add a scroll bar in the Open 3D Engine UI Editor. '
 title: ScrollBar
 ---
 # ScrollBar {#ui-editor-components-scrollbar}